 The Advocate Capital, Inc. and American Association for Justice Paralegal of the Year Award is presented to a paralegal that has consistently demonstrated knowledge of the law, perseverance in their cases and to their attorneys’ clients, superior paralegal skills and whose commitment and overall attitude is an inspiration to other paralegals.
 Paralegals perform crucial work in helping their law firms get justice on their clients’ behalf.
 We hope that this award will help to bring well deserved attention to the crucial role that paralegals play in our civil justice system.

 As the world’s largest trial bar, the American Association for Justice (AAJ) promotes justice and fairness for injured persons, safeguards victims’ rights—particularly the right to trial by jury—and strengthens the civil justice system through education and disclosure of information critical to public health and safety.
 With members worldwide, and a network of U.S. and Canadian affiliates involved in diverse areas of trial advocacy, AAJ provides lawyers with the information and professional assistance needed to serve clients successfully and protect the democratic values inherent in the civil justice system.

-The Paralegal Affiliates Membership Committee has closed nominations for 2014 the Advocate Capital, Inc. / AAJ Paralegal of the Year Award.
+2020 Advocate Capital, Inc. / AAJ Paralegal of the Year Award Winner

 Past Award Winners